Commitment to Social Justice

 As artists and arts professionals, we need to be critical of the ways in which our work can help or hurt the causes of diversity and equity.
 I put forth the following as challenges for myself and to my colleagues and the arts industry at large.

 1. Representation Matters, and It’s Inequity All the Way Down: US art museum collections are mostly white and mostly male.
 Women of color collectively make up less than half of one percent of museum collections.
 Black men make up 1%.
 Hispanic/Latinx men make up 2.6%.
 Asian men make up 7.5%.
-There are no reported statistics on what percentage of POC representation is international artists versus American-born POC.
+There are no reported statistics on what percentage of BIPOC representation is international artists versus American-born BIPOC.
 Collectively, artists of color make up 11.5% of US art museum collections.
 The racial and gender disparities within that 11.5% tell an even more important story.
 For too long, Diversity & Inclusion has been a token project, with the goal of checking the easiest box.
 We need to stop promoting the simple narrative of diversity and commit to one that is nuanced, intersectional, and truly equitable.

 2. Volunteerism as a Privilege: The arts require a high level of volunteerism.
 Most arts internships are unpaid, yet are a key stepping-stone to competitive career opportunities.
 This is one of the highest barriers of access for who gets to participate in the field.
 Volunteering is a privilege, and as long as the arts industry relies heavily on the volunteer work of artists and student interns as a prerequisite to paid administrative roles, the biggest voices in the field will be wealthy and white.